linagora/openpaas-esn/doc/authentication.md

 ## Automatic user provisioning

-The web application can be configured to auto provision users on their first login.
+The application will auto provision users on their first login.
-In order to achieve that, the application has to use a specific strategy which will authenticate user on an external system, and then create the user once first authentication is successful.

 The current strategy allows to authenticate the user on a LDAP instance and to create a user instance on the storage layer (MongoDB).